 Background.
 Mr. McDonnell is Chief Executive Officer of J&J Management Services, Inc., a private management company, a position he has held since 2012, and prior to that as President and Chief Compliance Officer since 1997.
 He also serves on the board of The Center for Emerging Technologies, a non-profit technology incubator.
 Prior to Midland's acquisition of Heartland Bank in December 2014, Mr. McDonnell was a director of Heartland Bank and its parent company, Love Savings Holding Company.
-Mr. McDonnell also serves on the investment advisory committees for the venture capital firm RiverVest and as a manager or member of various investment partnerships.
 Mr. McDonnell holds a B.A. in Economics from Princeton University, an M.B.A. from the University of Michigan and a certification as a Chartered Financial Analyst.